TheFoundry-Modo/UnrealPlugin/README.md

 Binaries are built against Unreal 4.9.2 and 4.10.4.
 Please read "Plugins\ModoMaterialImporter\Readme for Install.txt" in the repository before using it.
 Source code of the plugin will be available soon.

-For more informations, please look into: https://help.thefoundry.co.uk/modo/#help/pages/appendices/unreal_material_importer.html
+For installation and other information, please read documentation here: https://help.thefoundry.co.uk/modo/#help/pages/appendices/unreal_material_importer.html